riogu/henceforth/docs/reference/src/control-flow.md

 }
 ```
 As expected, the body of the loop will be repeated while the condition is still true.
-The one thing Henceforth does differently from other stack-based is that, when looping, the stack is restored to its original state before the loop, so every iteration works the same way.
-It also pops the result of evaluating the condition when entering the body, and when leaving the body after the condition is evaluated as `false`.
+The one thing Henceforth does differently from other stack-based languages is that, when looping, it pops the result of evaluating the condition when entering the body, and when leaving the body after the condition is evaluated as `false`.
+__In Henceforth, a while loop must not change the depth of the stack.__

 This means that, if something changes the stack inside the loop's body, it must be stored in a variable before the next iteration.